 Students Eleni Wood, Anna Bidgood, Robert Fox and Chantelle Roelofse made a short video of their independent mapping fieldwork in summer 2013:

 Fieldwork requires some basic equipment.
 Safety equipment such as helmets, hi-vis vests and goggles are provided by the Department, free of charge.
 Over the past five years, basic field equipment such as mapping notebooks, Estwing hammer, etc. has been provided for students by an anonymous alumni donor.
+From 2019, it is likely that students will have to pay for some essential equipment, at approximately £75 per person.
 We are grateful to the Oxford Geology Group for their support in providing some essential equipment, and to BP for providing compass clinometers to all students at the start of the course.

 Finding additional funding